• Art magazine

 Pixabay.com © terimakasih0

-The intentions behind the street art works of art
+The intentions behind street art

 The motivation behind the street type depends on the respective artist.
 For some street artists, the joy of spraying or painting is in the foreground.
 Others want to participate in the design of the place and beautify the city with their works.